 Key destinations within White Salmon (shown in Figure 4) include the three schools, the offroad bike park, Skyline Hospital, and the downtown core.
-There is also a small riverfront campground/RV park and visitor's center near the northern bridgehead of the Hood River Bridge, which makes that area an attractive destination for visitors.
+There is also a small riverfront camping ground and visitor's center near the northern bridgehead of the Hood River Bridge, which makes that area an attractive destination for visitors.